Additive Grothendieck pretopologies and presentations of tensor categories: Properties of linear topologies and pretopologies

-We show that the Kelly tensor product of two Grothendieck categories as cocomplete categories is again a Grothendieck category.
+We show that the Kelly tensor product, as defined below, of two Grothendieck categories as cocomplete categories is again a Grothendieck category.
 This recovers the notion of `tensor products of Grothendieck categories' from \cite{LRS}.

+Kelly proved, see \cite[\S 6.5]{Ke} for a more general result, that there is a canonical notion of a tensor product on the class of $\kappa$-cocomplete $k$-linear categories (which always exists).
+We will employ the term `Kelly tensor product' for the same notion applied to the class of cocomplete $k$-linear categories (which contrary to {\it loc. cit.} we do not prove exists in general).

 Consider cocomplete $k$-linear categories $\bA,\bB$ and $\bC$ and a bifunctor $\bA\times\bB\to\bC$, cocontinuous and $k$-linear in each variable.
 This data is the Kelly tensor product of $\bA$ and $\bB$ if, for every cocomplete $k$-linear category $\bD$, it yields an equivalence between $[\bC,\bD]_{cc}$ and the category of functors $\bA\times\bB\to\bD$ which are $k$-linear and cocontinuous in each variable.
-We have a canonical identification of the latter category of functors with $[\bA,[\bB,\bD]_{cc}]_{cc}$.
+We identify the latter category of functors with $[\bA,[\bB,\bD]_{cc}]_{cc}$.
 Here, and below, we freely use that colimits in functor categories are computed pointwise in the target category.

 For two $k$-linear categories $\ba,\bb$, we denote their ordinary tensor product over $k$ by $\ba\otimes\bb=\ba\otimes_k\bb$.
 Its objects are pairs $(X,Y)$ with $X\in\ba$ and $Y\in\bb$ and For any $k$-linear category $\bd$ we have an equivalence